November 6th, 2021

 What Happens to Components?

-All computers and electronics are manufactured using gold, copper and silver but can also contain hazardous materials such as lead, mercury and cadmium which are harmful to people, fish and wildlife.
-These chemicals can leach into our drinking water and soil thereby causing a major risk in improper disposal.
-The components from old machines are harvested and used in new machines and applications whenever possible and only licensed and certified companies like TSR should be handling your company’s IT Assets thus making sure these hazardous materials are being recycled downstream properly.
+All computers and electronics are manufactured using gold, copper, and silver.
+Still, they can also contain hazardous materials such as lead, mercury, and cadmium, which harm people, fish, and wildlife.
+These chemicals can leach into our drinking water and soil, causing a significant risk of improper disposal.
+The components from old machines are harvested and used in new devices and applications whenever possible, and only licensed and certified companies like TSR should be handling your company’s IT Assets, thus making sure these hazardous materials are being recycled downstream properly.

 Start Recycling Your Electronics Now

-1. Identify your electronics that are no longer needed and can be recycled: computers, smart phones, monitors, printers, etc.
+- Identify your electronics that are no longer needed and can be recycled: computers, smartphones, monitors, printers, etc.

-2. Find a reliable professional electronic recycling company, like TSR in Nashville.
+- Find a reliable, professional electronic recycling company like TSR in Nashville.

 Recycling your electronics to keep them out of the landfill is easy.
 So what are you waiting for?
 Contact Tri-Star Electronic Recycling today and find out how we can help you.